-His science fiction book, News from Nowhere, details a future where society is based on common ownership and democratic control over production, and his essays cover the gamut—from gothic architecture to hopes for civilization.
+His science fiction work, News from Nowhere, describes a society based on democratic production control and shared ownership in the future.
+And his essays span a wide range of topics, from gothic architecture to hopes for civilization.

-The above title may strike some of my readers as strange.
 It is assumed by most people nowadays that all work is useful, and by most well-to-do people that all work is desirable.
-Most people, well-to-do or not, believe that, even when a man is doing work which appears to be useless, he is earning his livelihood by it — he is 'employed,' as the phrase goes. [...]
-In short, it has become an article of the creed of modern morality that all labour is good in itself — a convenient belief to those who live on the labour of others.
+Most people, well-to-do or not, believe that, even when a man is doing work which appears to be useless, he is earning his livelihood by it — he is 'employed,' as the phrase goes...
+It has become an article of the creed of modern morality that all labour is good in itself — a convenient belief to those who live on the labour of others.
 But as to those on whom they live, I recommend them to not take it on trust, but to look into the matter a little deeper.

 Hope for rest